 The latest version of Fitbit, that has been introduced recently, is the Charge 2.
-Charge 2 are the next generation of Charge HR, which inherited all the features, then creates an additional improvement, not only in design, but also in characteristics inside.
+Charge 2 is the next generation of Charge HR, which inherited all the features, then creates an additional improvement, not only in design but also in characteristics inside.

 If you want to get more information about the previous Charge HR version, visit here for details.